 19. Check Out the Cathedral of Saint Augustine

-The Cathedral of Saint Augustine, located at Stone Avenue, is another architectural gem of Tucson that gives you a glimpse into the majesty of the Roman Catholic church.
+The Cathedral of Saint Augustine, located at Stone Avenue, is another architectural gem of Tucson that is worth visiting for its striking exterior.

 The original stone façade features the intricate coat of arms of Pope Pious XI and carvings of local flora and fauna, such as yucca, saguaro, various cacti, horned lizards, etc.

-Inside, you can see sloped floors, one of the original bells from the Spanish-era Presidio San Agustin del Tucson, and an impressive crucifix from Pamplona in Spain dating back to the 12th or 13th century.
+Inside, you can see sloped floors, one of the original bells from the Spanish-era Presidio San Agustin del Tucson, and an impressive crucifix from Pamplona, Spain dating back to the 12th or 13th century.

 Address: 192 S Stone Ave, Tucson, AZ 85701